mischnic/python-ci/README.md

 		}
 	}

-If your router doesn't support [NAT loopback](https://en.wikipedia.org/wiki/NAT_loopback) alias [Hairpinning](https://en.wikipedia.org/wiki/Hairpinning) (meaning that trying to access `ci.example.com` in the same network as the server causes a `ERR_CONNECTION_REFUSED`) then you have to add `ci.example.com*` to the `server_name` directive.
-This enables you to access the server under `ci.example.com.192.168.0.2.nip.io` with `192.168.0.2` being the IP of the server in your local network.

 To use nginx to send your build files add the following inside the `server` block and set `NGINX_ACCEL` to any value in your `start.sh` file:

 	location /data/ {